-The air-fuel ratio (kg of dry air per kg of dry fuel burned) is calculated by a carbon balance which assumes $y = 0.5$, i.e., there is 0.5 mole of carbon emitted as smoke or vapor-phase hydrocarbons for each mole of CO emitted.
-Thus the carbon balance contains the sum of the CO_2 concentration and 1.5 times the CO concentration:
+The air-fuel ratio (kg of dry air per kg of dry fuel burned) is calculated by a carbon balance which assumes $y = 0.5$ , i.e., there is 0.5 mole of carbon emitted as smoke or vapor-phase hydrocarbons for each mole of CO emitted.
+Thus the carbon balance contains the sum of the CO2 concentration and 1.5 times the CO concentration:

-$$AF = \text{N}2 4.76 / 3.76 29 / (12 (\text{CO}2 + 1.5 \text{CO})) XC \quad (4)$$
+$$AF = N_2 4.76 / 3.76 29 / [12 (CO_2 + 1.5 CO)] XC \quad (4)$$

-The value 0.5 is approximate; the true ratio is different from appliance type to appliance type and from burn to burn, but because CO and hydrocarbon levels are an order of magnitude less than CO_2 level the calculated air fuel ratio is not very sensitive to this constant.
+The value 0.5 is approximate; the true ratio is different from appliance type to appliance type and from burn to burn, but, because CO and hydrocarbon levels are an order of magnitude less than CO2 level the calculated air fuel ratio is not very sensitive to this constant.
 Doubling the constant or reducing it to 0 would affect calculated emission rates by at most 4%.
 In the above equation the ratio 4.76/3.76 is the number of moles of dry air per mole of nitrogen, 29 is the molecular weight of air, and 12 is the molecular weight of carbon.
-In this study the CO_2 analyzer was zeroed on ambient air, and the measured CO_2 values were corrected for this prior to final data reduction.
+In this study the CO2 analyzer was zeroed on ambient air, and the measured CO2 values were corrected for this prior to final data reduction.
 Details of all such data modifications are given in the appendix.

 The mass of dry sampled gas is calculated from the ideal gas law and the pressure and temperature of the tank before and after the sampling.
-The result is insensitive to initial tank temperature (since initial pressure is very low) and thus the where A and B are the simultaneously measured rates and A is the greater of the two:
+The result is insensitive to initial tank temperature (since initial pressure is very low) and thus the calculation assumes initial and final temperatures are equal: